RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 2. Easy to use
 3. Portable

-As highlighted above, it might seem like an easy and cheap storage solution, but you are at a great risk of loosing all your data with this method, especially if not handled with care or knowledge.
+As highlighted above, it might seem like an easy and cheap storage solution, but you are at great risk of losing all your data with this method, especially if not handled with care or knowledge.
 And the SSDs are still too expensive when looking at larger sizes to even consider them for data backup and storage.

 ### Cloud

 #### Seeking Solace in the Cloud

-Cloud is the new age solution to storing large amounts of data, but again although it improves on Hard drive storing option, it creates new issues.
-Using services like Google Photos, Apple's iCloud, Dropbox come with the following
+Cloud is the new-age solution to storing large amounts of data, but again although it improves on the Hard drive storing option, it creates new issues.
+Using services like Google Photos, Apple's iCloud, and Dropbox comes with the following

 Cons:

-- Privacy is under questions with a lot of those services
+- Privacy is under question with a lot of those services
 - Despite better security, those guys are a large target in the eyes of hackers, which can endanger your data being erased or leaked online.
 - Monthly subscription costs for higher storage options
 - Data Exit strategies are blurry and not guaranteed to be always available